clartaq/cwiki/resources/private/md/Tag_Design.md

 When editing a wiki page, the editor page shows a group of inputs for tags just below the page name.
 The number of tags that can be used with a page is limited by the number of text fields available for them.
 Currently there are 10 such fields.

 These inputs are initialized with the existing values of the tags for the page.
-When all edits to the page are accepted, any tags in the input are retrieved and used as the argument(s) to the `update-tags-for-page` function described above.
+When all edits to the page are accepted, any tags in the input are retrieved and used as the argument(s) to the `update-tags-for-page` function.
 This single function is responsible for removing any tags no longer used by the page (or possibly anywhere else in the wiki) and adding any new tags.
 When the user accepts changes to the page, it will be displayed with the new tags too.

 ### The All Tags Page ###